sunertl/obsidian-quartz/content/notes/Lolita.md

 # Reflection/Review

 I was conflicted whether I should publish notes about a book that has been so controversial.
 In my opinion, this book is a work of art.
-Obviously not because of its depiction of sexual abuse and rape, but how the book makes us side with the perpretator.
+Obviously not because of its depiction of sexual abuse and rape, but how the book makes us side with the perpetuator.

 The way the main protagonist, Humbert Humbert, is portrayed in this book leaves the reader in a moral dilemma.